lurkny/DellHiver/README.md

 # Welcome to DellHiver

 DellHiver is a highly customizable macro program that was designed to work with the game HellDivers 2.
-Users can quickly add strategems with custom keybinds in the strats.toml file.
+Users can quickly add stratagems with custom keybinds in the strats.toml file.

 # Usage